roelven/gpt-object-store/EXAMPLE_GPT_DIARY_COACH.md

 ### 3. Test the Connection

-Click "Test" to verify the GPT can connect to your API.
+After importing the schema, the configurator should show you the available actions.
+Click "Test" at healthCheck to verify the GPT can connect to your API.
 You should see a successful response.

 ## Writing GPT Instructions